eml10n/digisecdirectory/content/en/contacts/equalitie.md

   - Digital Security Trainers
 date: 2023-02-03T16:22:52.208Z
 ---
-Deflect is a project by eQualitie – a Canadian company developing open and reusable systems with a focus on privacy, online security and freedom of association.
+eQualitie develops open and reusable systems with a focus on privacy, online security and freedom of association.
 It offers free distributed denial of service (DDoS) protection and managed WordPress hosting to civil society groups and individuals.